Hepatitis C: Protecting Your Liver

 Taking good care of yourself is the best way to prevent health problems related to hepatitis C. Give your liver a fighting chance by avoiding things that can make liver damage worse.
 And help your body defend against HCV infection by staying healthy.

-Watching medications and supplements
+Watch medicines and supplements

 Check with your doctor or pharmacist before taking anything that you buy over the counter.